mattyoung101/omicron/omicam/README.md

 ## Special thanks
 - Steven G Johnson, for writing the amazing NLopt library
 - Tom Rowan, author of the Subplex optimisation algorithm
-- Huimin Lu, Xun Li, Hui Zhang, Mei Hu and Zhiqiang Zheng, authors of the paper our localisation algorithm was heavily inspired by
+- Huimin Lu, Xun Li, Hui Zhang, Mei Hu and Zhiqiang Zheng, authors of the paper we based our localiser approach on
+- Riley Bowyer from CSIRO, for helping significantly with stability and performance improvements of the localiser as well as great theory about point registration problems in general.
+Cheers man.
+- Everyone on Team Omicron, for putting up with me (Matt) obsessing over this project for a very long time.
+You guys rock.